sfcheung/statdemos/README.md

 statDemos
 =========

-Collections of demonstrations related to statistics
+Collection of demonstrations related to statistics.